dusicong/git-learning/README.md

 0320

-Theme: use "git rebase" to arrange commits
+Theme: use "git rebase -i" "git cherry-pick"to arrange commits

 an example for a process.